tilo/smarter_csv/README.md

  * any of the keys in the header line will be downcased, spaces replaced by underscore, and converted to Ruby symbols before being used as keys in the returned Hashes
  * you can not combine the :user_provided_headers and :key_mapping options
  * if the incorrect number of headers are provided via :user_provided_headers, exception SmarterCSV::HeaderSizeMismatch is raised

+#### NOTES on Duplicate Headers:
+ As a corner case, it is possible that a CSV file contains multiple headers with the same name.
+ * If that happens, by default `smarter_csv` will raise a `DuplicateHeaders` error.
+ * If you set `duplicate_header_suffix` to a non-nil string, it will use it to append numbers 2..n to the duplicate headers.
+To further disambiguate the headers, you can further use `key_mapping` to assign meaningful names.
+ * If your code will need to process arbitrary CSV files, please set `duplicate_header_suffix`.
+ * Another way to deal with duplicate headers it to use `user_assigned_headers` to ignore any headers in the file.

 #### NOTES on Key Mapping:
  * keys in the header line of the file can be re-mapped to a chosen set of symbols, so the resulting Hashes can be better used internally in your application (e.g. when directly creating MongoDB entries with them)